madhusudan-deshpande/linear-regression/README.md

 # Linear Regression

-This repository has my own implementation of Linear Regression from scratch in Python.
-This is also a vectorized implementation to improve performance
+This is my own implementation of Linear Regression from scratch in Python.
+This is also a vectorized implementation to improve performance.